 - A resource estimator that provides real world costs to run your solutions, for example, how many qubits you need and how long your program will take.

-As an additional feature, the QDK supports integration with Qiskit and Cirq, so quantum developers that are already working in other development languages, can also run their programs on Azure Quantum.
+- Interoperability with Python and other .NET languages, as well as integration with Qiskit and Cirq, so quantum developers that are already working in other development languages can also run their circuits on Azure Quantum.

 The quantum programming language Q#